Pro bono design support for nonprofits

 Submit a proposal for an in-depth, facilitated design collaboration in 2019, at no cost to you.

-Designers Available (D/A) connects designers with projects in service of non-profits and community organizations actively facilitating social change through direct service, arts and culture, and grassroots politics and activism.
+Designers Available (D/A) connects social justice organizations with communication designers for pro bono collaborations.
 Designers Available was founded by Joelle Riffle, an independent designer, artist, and administrator in November 2016.
-Joelle works full-time at as a communications and brand manager at a youth writing non-profit and runs an online visual journal called aslittlefear.co.
+Joelle works full-time as communication and brand manager at a youth writing non-profit and runs an online visual journal called aslittlefear.co.
 The Designers Available network is made up of over 300 creatives around the world.
 Contact info (at) designersavailable.com for more information.

 Please read the following FAQ to determine if your project is a good fit for Designers Available.